thomasballinger/shiplang/readme.md

-Currently using same assests as [Endless Sky](https://github.com/endless-sky/endless-sky), a great game by Michael Zahniser.
+Currently using same assets as [Endless Sky](https://github.com/endless-sky/endless-sky), a great game by Michael Zahniser.